Haller-x/GradCAM/README.md

 An easy to use implementation of GradCam for Tensorflow models.

 ## Requirements:
-1.Tensorflow model built using Functional API.
+1. Tensorflow model built using Functional API.
-2.Docker and Nvidia Docker(GPU)
+2. Docker and Nvidia Docker(GPU)

 ## How to use?